Four sets of dual natures determine whether your Medicaid plan will cover wisdom teeth removal for adults in 2022.

 Medically Necessary

-Medicaid pays for the extraction of bony-impacted wisdom teeth when medically necessary under the health insurance component.
+Medicaid pays for extracting bony-impacted wisdom teeth under the health insurance component when medically necessary.
 Jawbone-impacted third molars fit this definition because they can cause pain and infection and develop cysts.

 Oral and maxillofacial surgeons perform these complicated extractions, and your plan should pay for all costs associated with these medically necessary services.